Home Theater Seating Ideas

 Plus if you were limited on space, they’re able to seat a lot of people in a single row, so this can be a great space saver.

-Try to get one that matches the feel of the room so the attention isn’t so much on the seating as it is on the movie.
-This one I feel strikes a good balance between looking great while not being too ostentatious.
+A couch that matches the feel of the room is definitely helpful so the attention isn’t so much on the seating as it is on the movie.
+This one I feel strikes a good balance between looking great while having a subtle look as well.

 Home Theater Recliners